MicrosoftDocs/architecture-center/docs/industries/manufacturing/extract-insights-iot-data-content.md

 ![Diagram showing Lambda architecture: speed layer highlighted.](./images/extract-insights-iot-data/lambda-speed-layer.png)

-The Azure platform provides many options for processing the events on an Event Hub, however, we recommend Stream Analytics.
+The Azure platform provides many options for processing the events on an event hub; however, we recommend Stream Analytics.
 Stream Analytics can also push data to the Power BI service to visualize streamed data.

 Stream Analytics can execute complex analysis at scale, for example, tumbling/sliding/hopping windows, stream aggregations, and external data source joins.
 For even more complex processing, performance can be extended by cascading multiple instances of Event Hubs, Stream Analytics jobs, and Azure functions, as shown in the following figure.